jlangch/venice/README.md

 ### Thread local vars

-Thread local var bindings are managed by a stack
+Thread local var bindings can be nested

 ```clojure
 (do